-In fact, every month we publish newsletters by our sponsors that list some of their latest sales and promotions.
+In fact, every month we publish articles about our sponsors’ latest sales and promotions.
 Their websites – which you should visit often – list even more.

 But don’t just stop there.
 Be proactive in securing the best possible deals for your shop.

 Do this by (1) Price shopping for materials, (2) Inquiring about quality alternatives to name-brand goods, and (3) Asking suppliers who you regularly buy from if they can cut you special deals based on your order history.